ZenitH-AT/nvidia-update/README.md

 - Getting the download link now uses NVIDIA's AjaxDriverService.
 DCH drivers are now supported and there is no risk of the script not working if NVIDIA changes the download URL format.
 RP packages are not supported.
 - The GPU's product family ID (pfid) and operating system ID (osID) can now be determined by reading files in the [ZenitH-AT/nvidia-data](https://github.com/ZenitH-AT/nvidia-data) repository, rather than using static values, as older GPUs may use different drivers.
 - The user can now choose what optional driver components to include in the installation using the optional-components.cfg file.
-- The user can now enable message-signalled interrupts after driver installation by setting the "`-Msi`" optional parameter.
+- The user can now enable message-signalled interrupts after driver installation by setting the `-Msi` optional parameter.
 - Simplified and improved checking whether to use the desktop or notebook driver and implemented parameters to override the check.
 - Simplified and improved the archiver program check, download and installation.
 - Simplified the OS version and architecture (`$osBits`) check and driver version comparison.